 - Embarrassing Nickname: Critter.
 The source of his nickname is even stupider.
 Michele is delighted by his nickname, but she's easily delighted.

 - Establishing Character Moment: When Buz stops at "EAT" and chats up Michele, it's apparent he's planning to rob the place; only the arrival of Critter and the establishing of a nearby speed trap deter him.

 - Fanservice: Much of the film features padding of women in gold or silver bikinis dancing around while the cameras caress their every curve.
 Even more obvious in the scene in the dressing room with Joan and Michele in their underwear for no apparent reason.

-- Get Out: Joanie after being revived from passing out in her dressing room, suddenly gets enraged and screams at everyone to get out of her room.
-This prompts Leo to slap her and is the point where Michele first realizes what a scumbag he is.
+- Get Out!: Joanie after being revived from passing out in her dressing room, suddenly gets enraged and screams at everyone to get out of her room.
+This prompts Leo to slap her and is the point where Michele finally realizes what a scumbag he is.

 - The Guards Must Be Crazy: One prisoner takes the garbage out.
 He comes back accompanied by Buz, who has never set foot in the jail before.
 The guard at the desk doesn't even raise an eyebrow when two prisoners enter the prison.

 - I Gave My Word: Buz thinks Michele cleaned out the register, but she informs him she only took the $14 she was owed in salary.
 (That's a little over a hundred bucks in 2020 money).